grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "Go wake up Gregory and sic him on welding the fuckin' seam back together again.
 We'll risk taking on water until he gets the leaking slowed.
 Are we still in touch with Shakes?"

 "He checked in over the ship-to-ship maybe ten minutes ago.
-He should still be in range."
-Hemi said as he was climbing down the ladder.
+He should still be in range," Hemi said as he was climbing down the ladder.

-Percy pulled down the ship-to-ship mic.
+Percy pulled the ship-to-ship mic to her, stretching the tangles out of the cord.
 "Captain Shakes, are you still out there?"

-"Captain Percy," Shakes voice came crackling back, "Nice to hear from you.
+"Captain Percy," Shakes voice came crackling back, "nice to hear from you.
 I heard that fuckin' explosion and I thought for a second you were on your way down the hole."

 "They put a fuckin' torpedo in the water, but all they got was one of the derelicts.
 Listen, we're going to make like a derelict ourselves and shut everything down over here.
 I need you to try to confuse the situation, or they'll just fucking come right to the point where they last heard us.
 Make some noise, would ya?"

-"That's what I fucking do best these days," said Shakes.
-"I'll totally throw some fucking chaos and confusion into the situation.
+"That's what I do fucking best these days," said Shakes.
+"I'll totally throw some fucking chaos and confusion into the water.
 Right?"

 "Fuck right.
 Out."